 8) Burning In-situ

-This is a fairly simple process which involves burning the oil on the site.
+This is a fairly simple process that involves burning the oil on the site.
 This method needs to be executed at the earliest stage of the spillage before the oil spreads over a bigger region.
 Though the process is simple it is far from an ideal one because of the huge carbon emission and other toxic gases that cause a severe impact on not just oceanic air the but also affects the marine life form.

 Fires are not easy to start in the ocean.
 Thus a huge setup is required and controlled burning is achieved.
 Even with the control and checks, the damage to the ecosystem takes months to recover and can be irreversible.
 The toxic particles released alongside do not improve the condition either.